sesteva/megarepo/README.md

 - It will update rush.json to include the new app and the E2E project.

 Once it is done, please run `rush update` to install all deps.

+Until we automate this, you need ot make two small changes on your apps

+In package.json

+- update start script adding `-p 5001` , choose a unique port per app
+- update rollup config livereload to add new port per app `!production && livereload({ watch: "public", port: 35730 }),`

 ## Create a new sapper app